 The SSAO shall provide the Respondent an opportunity to respond to the allegations either by meeting with the SSAO to discuss the allegations or by submitting a written response, or both.
 The Respondent will have the opportunity to be advised by a personal advisor of their choice, at their expense, at any stage of the process and to be accompanied by that advisor at any meeting.
-An advisor may only consult and advise their advisee, but not speak for the advisee at any meeting or hearing.
-The SSAO may remove or dismiss an advisor who becomes disruptive or who does not abide by the restrictions on their participation.
+An advisor may only consult and advise their advisee, but not speak for remove or dismiss an advisor who becomes disruptive or who does not abide by the restrictions on their participation.
 The SSAO may also conduct any other investigation, such as meeting with the Complainant (if any), meeting with other relevant witnesses, and evaluating relevant documents, information, and evidence.